 The interesting thing about my particular situation is the individual attention we are able to give each student; my school has a mere 9 pupils.
 This means that I know each individual very well; the best way they work, what distracts them and most importantly their level of English and what they struggle with most.

 I have had the pleasure to watch pupils who spoke no English be able to explain to me how they enjoyed skiing or explain the idea of revenge and anxiety.
 Pupils who could not structure an essay write coherently and succinctly after a mere 3 tutorials.
 Watching their confidence grow is what keeps me coming to school in the mornings.

 We are now coming to middle of the last term and I am helping prepare pupils for their exams; exams that will decide whether or not they will be able to go to the universities of their choice – this experience is not for the faint-hearted!
-I have had the privilege of teaching a particular pupil who finds exams extremely difficult and is currently on the way to passing with a good grade, working alongside over these last few months so they are able to do the best they can.
+I have had the privilege of teaching a particular pupil who finds exams extremely difficult and is currently on the way to passing with a good grade, so they are able to do the best they can.
 I will be awaiting the result with baited breath!

 2014/2015.
 Posted by Elena B.